 Home/Apartment keys, Hotel room keys, Vacation home, Timeshare keys, Car keys, Leased car keys, Rental car keys, Locker keys, Safety deposit box keys, Betting records and Fantasy sports records to name a few.

 Coupons, Patents, Trademarks, Software licenses, Copyrights, Video Game licenses, Domain names, Music/Movie/Book licenses and Online identities to name a few.

 Chains of Command, Military records, System architecture, Source-code data, National utility resources and Military asset tracking data to name a few.

 Blockchain technology will undoubtedly add a powerful new layer to existing Internet infrastructures.
 It is set to take over the connected world and completely transform how people go about their daily business.
 As more tech giants lean their manpower and resources towards blockchain technology research, more and more countries and organizations are positioning themselves to take advantage of this exceptional technology.

 Two good blockchain innovators out of the many examples include Humaniq, a fintech startup—I am the Chief Digital Officer—working to provide financial inclusion services to two-billion unbanked people worldwide, and Slock.it, an IoT (Internet of Things) startup creating fully automated smart objects.
 Both of the aforementioned startups are using the Ethereum blockchain.

 Although it is good to take lessons from the past and be prepared in terms of intelligent research, one is either an innovator or a laggard.
 Which one will you be?Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.